pallets-eco/flask-admin/examples/forms-files-images/README.md

 * handle generic static file uploads
 * handle image uploads
 * turn a TextArea field into a rich WYSIWYG editor using WTForms and CKEditor
-* set up a Flask-Admin view as a Redis terminal

 ## How to run this example